-This page provides an overview of the process and timelines for completing a CHA CHIP process and for local public health reporting to IDPH.
-The CHA CHIP program is currently being redeveloped and templates and resources are being developed.
+This page provides an overview of the CHA CHIP process and reporting timelines for local public health.
+It is important to note that the CHA CHIP program is currently being redeveloped - more information and resources to come!

 What is a CHA CHIP and how do I get started?